 Barnard College houses approximately 2,300 students in various accommodations.
 Services and programs intended to enhance the quality of life and to ensure the security and safety of the resident students are major priorities for the Residential Life and Department of Public Safety administrators.
-Each residence hall facility includes a security checkpoint, which is staffed 24 hours each day. http://barnard.edu/reslife identification and sign in with the Access Attendant prior to entry.
-A resident student host must meet his/her visitor/guest at the desk and escort their guest inside the premises.
-The policy regarding guest access to Residence Halls may be viewed on the Residential Life webpage http://barnard.edu/reslife/policies/guests.
+Each residence hall facility includes a security checkpoint, which is staffed 24 hours each day. http://barnard.edu/reslife.